faluthe/vtable-hook/README.md

 }
 ```

+We now have our target function to hook: `TestMethod`.
+Notice that `TestMethod` is a virtual function, so a vtable will be generated for `TestClass`.
+We'll take a look at the generated vtable within the compiled library in a moment.

+### A Simple Factory Function

 Now let's use a common polymorphic technique you'll almost certainly come across in practice, a factory function!
 Factory functions are common to return a concrete implementation of an interface.
 You'll likely see something like this:

 ```cpp